-Presently the City has two major reserve funds.
-They are the Major Community Facility Reserve (MCFR) and the Mobile Equipment Reserve (MER).
+Presently the City has several reserve funds.
+One of them is the Major Community Facility Reserve (MCFR).
 The MCFR is used to fund major capital projects such as the City Hall and Library renovations.
 It is our plan to keep MCFR at about \$2.5 million.
 Any replacement or addition of such facilities will require additional funding from other orders of government and will be subject to detailed public consultation prior to committing funds.
-The MER is used to fund the replacement of the City's fleet of vehicles.
 In addition, there will be a Capital Reserve in place to meet the emergency/ unbudgeted events.
-The reserve will be about \$8.9 million to be accumulated over the next ten years.
+The reserve will be about \$6.5 million to be accumulated over the next ten years.